irplus-remote/irplus-remote.github.io/README.md

 1.7.4.
 DB Update, some translation errors fixed

 1.7.3.
 DB Update and some theme / translation errors fixed

-1.7.2.
-Minor fixes, DB Update, Added Polish Language, Added a new Theme, Status bar on Android 5 is colored

 older: Not logged anymore for simplicity.
 If you are using an older version please upgrade ASAP.